psychemedia/showntell/README.md

 The branches in this repository create pre-configured containers that demonstrate a range of subject specific  notebooks capable of generating media rich content from scratch.

+*The notebooks are a bit dated and some of the packages may have rotted.
+More recent notebooks can be found at https://gettingstarted-ousefulinfo.notebooks.azure.com .
+I need to map those back over here to run a single repo that can generate binderhub builds and run notebooks on both Binderhub and in Azure notebooks.*

 ## `master` Branch

 The notebooks contained in this branch demonstrate how notebooks can be used for simple content authoring.